 10 of 11

 Open your hall closet door right now.
 Happy with what you see?
-Jackets.
-Shoes.
-Blankets.
-A stroller.
-The vacuum cleaner.
 Everyone's hall closet is different but most of us can relate to the hodgepodge of clutter that lurks behind that door.
-You maximize the space and minimize the junk factor when you organize closets.
-Empty the closet, take stock in what you have and make the closet efficient with hooks and organizers to keep your items neatly arranged.
+You can maximize the space and minimize the junk factor when you organize closets.
+Empty the closet, take stock of what you have and make the closet efficient with hooks and organizers to keep your items neatly arranged.
 Next time you go to grab your coat, you won't have a mini yard sale staring back at you.

 11 of 11